Our Initiative

 There are a number of workplace options available to those involved in early childhood education.
 Each of the following environments depends on childhood development professionals at all levels of expertise.
 Work environments that are suitable for early childhood educators include:

-- Religious Organizations: Many religious organizations offer daycare and early education services to community members and employ childhood development professionals.
+• Religious Organizations: Many religious organizations offer child care and early education services to community members and employ childhood development professionals.

 Helpful Links

-To explore additional career options for early childhood educators, visit the Child Care Services Association’s Career Directory.
+To explore additional career options for early childhood educators, visit the Early Years' Career Directory.

 NCcareers.org aims to be North Carolina’s central online resource for students, parents, educators, job seekers and career counselors looking for high quality job and career information.